Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/设计/Monotype/Featured Article/Creative Characters S2 E3_ Greg Lutze.md

               <div class="clearfix text-formatted field field--name-field-description field--type-text-long field--label-hidden field__items">
                 <div class="field__item">
-        <p>This week, our host Bill Connolly chats with new media creative, Greg Lutze.
-Greg is a founder, advisor and artist based out of California.
-His company, VSCO, started as an app for photo and video, and has grown to provide tools, tips and community for creatives.
+        <p>This week, our host Bill Connolly chats with new media creative, Greg Lutze, a founder, advisor and artist based out of California.
+His company, VSCO, started as an app for photo and video editing, and has grown to provide tools, tips and a community space for creatives.
 Greg has a rich perspective on the evolution of the art community, the role of the artist and talks of his own creative interests (which first took shape in kindergarten!) and why he founded VSCO in Silicon Valley to show up for creators. </p>

 <p>“For as long as I can remember, I always have liked to make things and I’ve always liked hanging out with artists and creative people.
 I just feel at home there.” </p>
             </div>